AustinDevs/deadlinecalculators.com/_posts/2023-12-14-mental-health-benefits-of-indoor-cycling.md

 ### Improved Sleep Quality

 Engaging in regular indoor cycling can lead to better sleep patterns.
-Exercise reduces stress and tires you out, contributing to a more restful night’s sleep.
+Exercise reduces stress and tires you out, contributing to a more restful night's sleep.

 ### Increased Self-Esteem and Confidence